 Put the mixture in a dark warm place (I sometimes use microwave or oven) and let it rise for about 1 hour or until it doubles.
 You don't want to leave too long so it doesn't have the "yeasty' smell.

 In a fryer or deep bottom saucepan, pour enough oil for frying and heat in high medium heat.
 Make sure the oil is hot.

-Use an ice cream scoop or your hand to scoop (like a ball) and drop into the hot oil. (watch your hand)
+Use an ice cream scoop or your hand to scoop (like a ball) and drop it into the hot oil. (watch your hand)

 When the bottom part is brown flip and lets the other side fry for a few more minutes.

-When it's all golden brown, take them out of the oil and drop on a lined pan to drain.
+When it's all golden brown, take them out of the oil and drop them on a lined pan to drain.
 Repeat the process until all the dough is finished.